-The diversity of tourism careers includes event/festival management, group tour management, outdoor/adventure tourism, or historical tourism.
-The Tourism Management program at Finger Lakes Community College is designed to prepare you for an exciting marketing or management career in this growing industry.
+The tourism management program at Finger Lakes Community College is designed to prepare you for an exciting marketing or management career in this growing industry.

-Awards: The Tourism Management program at FLCC received the Edward Allen Tourism Award as an outstanding tourism program in New York State.
-The New York State Travel and Vacation Association, in bestowing the award, cited the tourism program at FLCC as "the most appropriate preparation for students seeking careers in the tourism industry."
-The New York State Division of Tourism recognized our faculty as outstanding tourism educators.
+Awards: The tourism management program at FLCC received the Edward Allen Tourism Award as an outstanding tourism program in New York State.
+The New York State Travel and Vacation Association, in bestowing the award, cited the tourism management program at FLCC as "the most appropriate preparation for students seeking careers in the tourism industry."
+The New York State Division of Tourism recognized FLCC's faculty as outstanding tourism educators.